src-d/guide/communication/slack_channels.md

 This is where the daily standups happen.

 * `#su-general`
-  * For those of us whose team is too small to warrant its own channel, e.g. CEO
+  * For those of us whose team is too small to warrant their own channel
+* `#su-management`
 * `#su-product`
 * `#su-infrastructure`
 * `#su-data-retrieval`